Islam in Uttar Pradesh: Later history

 The British began to hire indigenous cavalry in their conquered provinces.
 The end of Muslim rule saw a large number of unemployed Muslim horsemen, who were employed in the British army.
 In early British India, the cavalry was almost entirely composed of Muslims, as Hindus were "not so much disposed as the Mahomedans to the duties of a trooper".
-These cavalry regiments were primarily recruited among Hindustani Musalman biradaris, such as the Ranghar(Rajput Muslims), Sheikhs, Sayyids, Mughals, and localized Pathans, who made up three-fourths of the cavalry branch of the British army.
+These cavalry regiments were primarily recruited among Hindustani Musalman biradaris, such as the Ranghar (Muslim Rajputs), Sheikhs, Sayyids, Mughals, and localized Pathans, who made up three-fourths of the cavalry branch of the British army.
 Irregular cavalry regiments such as Skinner's Horse, Gardner, Hearsay's Horse and Tait's Horse preserved the traditions of cavalry under the former Mughal empire, which had a political purpose because it absorbed pockets of cavalrymen who might otherwise become disaffected plunderers.